Imam Sadiq University: Raisi's administration (2021-2024)

-Raisi's victory in the 2021 presidential election, attributed to his uncontested candidacy due to the clerical establishment's sidelining of significant rivals, has led him to emphasize the selection of "revolutionary" personnel for his administration.
-This approach has effectively allowed Imam Sadiq University to play a significant role in verifying such revolutionary credentials for cabinet positions.
+Raisi's victory in the 2021 presidential election, attributed to his uncontested candidacy due to the clerical establishment's sidelining of significant rivals, led him to emphasize the selection of "revolutionary" personnel for his administration.
+This allowed Imam Sadiq University to play a significant role in verifying such revolutionary credentials for cabinet positions.

-Within Raisi's team, two young ministers, Ehsan Khandouzi of finance and economic affairs, and Hojjatollah Abdolmaleki of cooperatives, labor, and social welfare, hail from Imam Sadiq University.
+Within Raisi's team, two young ministers, Ehsan Khandouzi of finance and economic affairs, and Hojjatollah Abdolmaleki of cooperatives, labor, and social welfare, haiedl from Imam Sadiq University.
 Both ministers, who graduated before the ideological shifts of the 2000s, with Abdolmaleki embracing more dogmatic stances.
-Additionally, Meysam Latifi, a faculty member known for his scholarly yet stringent views from the same university, was appointed to lead the Administrative and Recruitment Affairs Organization, poised to further recruit Imam Sadiq alumni.
+Additionally, Meysam Latifi, a faculty member known for his stringent views from the same university, was appointed to lead the Administrative and Recruitment Affairs Organization, poised to further recruit Imam Sadiq alumni.

 Raisi also appointed Gholam Hossein Esmaili, an ally and Imam Sadiq alumnus, as his chief of staff, alongside Mohammad Hosseini, a former culture minister under Ahmadinejad and now vice president for parliamentary affairs.
-Ali Bagheri, another Imam Sadiq graduate with a history in nuclear negotiations and known for his staunch positions, now serves as a deputy foreign minister and a senior nuclear negotiator.
+Ali Bagheri, another Imam Sadiq graduate with a history in nuclear negotiations and known for his staunch positions, served as a deputy foreign minister and a senior nuclear negotiator.

-While the influence of Imam Sadiq graduates in Raisi's administration is undeniable, the outcomes of nuclear negotiations and the fulfillment of Raisi's electoral promises will also be shaped by other significant factors and decision-making bodies.

 While Imam Sadiq alumni enjoy a special rapport with the Islamic Revolutionary Guard Corps and the Supreme Leader's office, some of the younger graduates in the current administration are viewed not just as conservatives based on their academic achievements but as radical revolutionaries, unyielding in their convictions.